PowerNukkitX-Bundle/SRegionProtector/README.md

 ## !Warning! some flags may not work because they are disabled, pls check config.yml first

 ## This is a port of the nukkit plugin to PNX.
-The code does not uses own implementations of PNX APIs so dont use this as a reference when learning PNX!
+Please do not use this as a reference when learning to code for PNX.